-I’ve actually visited Chinese factories in a former life, in the mid 2010s.
+I’ve actually visited Chinese factories in a former life (working in online trade for other companies and for myself), in the mid-2010s.
 I’ve seen them and they’re as clean and good as any workshop you’d find anywhere else.

-Many journalists remember the 1980s (not me; I’m not a journalist, and I’m not that old!) when people were similarly skeptical of Japanese brands.
+Many journalists remember the 1980s (not me; I’m not that old!) when people were similarly sceptical of Japanese brands.
 Nowadays, if anyone says “jap crap”, most of us will consider that to be a narrow-minded view.

 So many journalists hope that Chinese motorcycle manufacturers are coming of age, and in 20 years time we will maybe consider them to produce vehicles as high-quality as anyone else.